Minier, Illinois

 Minier is a village in Tazewell County, Illinois, United States.
 The population was 1,154 at the 2020 census.
 Minier is part of the Peoria, Illinois Metropolitan Statistical Area.

 History

-The village was named for its founder, G. W. Minier, a friend of Abe Lincoln.
+Minier was founded in 1866 and named for its founder, George Washington Minier, a friend of Abraham Lincoln's, at the crossroads of the Chicago and Alton Railroad and the Illinois and Midland Railroad.
+It was named Broadway at its founding in 1866 before being renamed to Minier on November 26, 1867.

 Geography

 According to the 2010 census, Minier has a total area of 0.62 sqmi, all land.